runeh/mockumental/README.md

 - Static - Sends the contents of the handler file as the response body.
 - Script - Executes the function in the handler file and sends the return value as the response body.
+Handler functions may return a string or a promise for a string.
 - Proxy - Forwards the request to a different server and returns the response.

 For static and script handlers, there will be a mime type determined by a